autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration/index.md

 !!! warning

     You need to apply [intrinsic calibration](../intrinsic-camera-calibration) before starting lidar-camera extrinsic calibration process.
-Also, get initial extrinsic calibration results from [Manual Calibration](../extrinsic-manual-calibration) section, it is important for getting accurate results from this tool.
+Also, please obtain the initial calibration results from the [Manual Calibration](../extrinsic-manual-calibration) section.
+    This is crucial for obtaining accurate results from this tool.
-    We will use initial calibration parameters that we calculated on previous step on this tutorial for lidar-camera extrinsic calibration.
+    We will utilize the initial calibration parameters that were calculated in the previous step of this tutorial.
+    To apply these initial values in the calibration tools, please update your sensor calibration files within the individual parameter package.

 Your bag file must include calibration lidar topic and camera topics.
 Camera topics can be compressed or raw topics, but remember we will update interactive calibrator launch argument `use_compressed` according to the topic type.

-??? note "ROS 2 Bag example of our calibration process for tutorial_vehicle (there is only one camera mounted.)
-If you have multiple cameras, please add camera_info and image topics as well"
+??? note "ROS 2 Bag example of our calibration process (there is only one camera mounted) If you have multiple cameras, please add camera_info and image topics as well."

     ```sh